 - Scenario: Identifying behaviors that may indicate the potential for workplace violence.

 - Key Learning: Overreacting to a normal request, abusing a customer, taking a lot of time off with no explanation, and obsessing with shootings in the news are all potential red flags for workplace violence.
 No single one of these signs is a sure indicator that someone may turn violent, but they should be enough to alert you to the possibility that action may need to be taken.

 - Scenario: Identify the actions to take when someone becomes verbally threatening.

 - Key Learning: It’s your duty to recognize the warning signs for workplace violence and to implement our zero tolerance policy by reporting all incidents and concerns immediately.
 You will never be asked to intervene with an individual directly.

 - Interactive Screen: Additional risks of harassment and discrimination posed by social media.
 Vicarious liability.
 Use outside of business hours.

 - Interactive Screen: Real-life example of the misuse of social media and the consequences that follow.

 - Scenario: Hacking into a colleague’s online dating profile and changing their sexual orientation.

 - Key Learning: Sexual orientation is a protected group.
 Mocking someone’s sexual orientation will likely upset many people and cause hurt.

-- Scenario: Posting inappropriate comments on social media outside of working hours, while wearing a polo shirt with a company logo.
+- Scenario: Posting inappropriate comments on social media outside of working hours next to a photo where the employee is wearing a polo shirt with a company logo.